robotronik/Libopencm3_STM32F4_Guide/README.md

         * *TIM_CR1_CKD_CK_INT* means no division ratio for the prescaled timer
         * *TIM_CR1_CMS_EDGE* means aligned on edge
         * *TIM_CR1_DIR_UP* means the timer is counting up

+    Following command are really easy to use with the documentation, do it yourself

     4. For advanced timer, enable break via `timer_enable_break_main_output`